DennisRippinger/fakegen/README.md

 ## Motivation

-In projects with a complex business logic tests often require that our parameter objects, like entities or DTOs, are filled with non-null data.
+In projects with complex business logic tests often require that our parameter objects, like entities or DTOs, are filled with non-null data.
-However, for the test itself only a fraction of the parameters is relevant.
+However, for the test itself, only a fraction of the parameters are relevant.
-They may change from test to test, but an often seen pattern is that test initialization is copied over and over, altering only the relevant data, or hidden into class-wise until methods.
+They may change from test to test, but an often seen pattern is that test initialization is copied, altering only some data.
+Or it is hidden in test-wise until methods.
+Both result in noise within the test.
 After a while, it is difficult to identify the relevant from the non-relevant test data.
-Fakegen is a test library that allows to automatically filling our objects with random test data, so that we can focus on the relevant data.
+Fakegen is a test library that allows to automatically fill the test objects with predefined or random data so that we can focus on the relevant data.

 ### Relation to property based testing
-Filling the test data with a random set of data is a topic related to property based testing, see for instance [QuickTheories](https://github.com/ncredinburgh/QuickTheories) or [jqwik](https://jqwik.net/).
+Filling the test objects with random data is a topic related to property-based testing, see for instance [QuickTheories](https://github.com/ncredinburgh/QuickTheories) or [jqwik](https://jqwik.net/).
-Property based testing algorithms tries to identify a set of properties, which fail the test, e.g. trying the usual problematic cases like for Integer: min/max/zero.
+Property-based testing algorithms try to identify a set of properties, which fail the test, e.g. trying the usual problematic cases like for Integer: min/max/zero.
-Fakegen does not tries to identify such value pairs actively.
+Fakegen does not try to identify such value sets actively.
 Its main purpose is to simplify the given part of the test generation.
-The filled values should satisfy a minimal requirement such that the developer can focus on the variable parts for the test.
+The generated values should satisfy a minimal requirement, such that the developer can focus on the variable parts for the test.
-Due to the random nature of Fakegen it could identify a problematic set of data, just like property based testing.
+Due to the random nature of Fakegen, it could identify a problematic set of data, just like property-based testing.
 In such cases, it offers possibilities to make the test reproducible.
 See [Testing Support](#testing-support) for more input.